Cadasta/cadasta-docs/en/04-records.md

 Land rights projects can come with all kinds of documentation - like legal documents, letters, pictures and more.
 Some of that documentation may relate to multiple locations within a project, or to one location, or it may just relate to the project in general.

-The Cadasta Platform is set up to handle this kind of complexity, organizing resources into three different types:
+The Cadasta Platform is set up to handle this kind of complexity, organizing resources into four different types:

 * Resources pertaining a specific location,
-* Resources pertaining to a person or party, and
+* Resources pertaining to a person or party,
+* Resources partaining to a relationship, and
 * Resources pertaining to the project generally.